Maimonides Synagogue: Inauguration controversy

 As restoration work was nearing completion, the Egyptian authorities agreed that the small Jewish community of Cairo would organize a dedication ceremony on March 7, 2010.
 The official inauguration was planned for the middle of March.
 The dedication ceremony was closed to media but attendees said it was an emotional event, especially for the Egyptian-Jewish families invited, many of whom now live in Europe.
-About 150 people attended, none of them were Egyptian government officials.
+About 150 people attended, none of whom were Egyptian government officials.

 On March 14, 2010, the official inauguration ceremony was canceled.
 Zahi Hawass explained that the cancellation was due to media reports of Jews "dancing and drinking alcohol in the synagogue" during the private March 7 dedication, which Hawass described as a "provocation to the feelings of hundreds of millions of Muslims in Egypt and around the world".
-Hawass later added that the decision to scrap the ceremony was made at "a time when Muslim holy sites in occupied Palestine face assaults from Israeli occupation forces and settlers...".
+Hawass later added that the decision to scrap the ceremony was made at "a time when Muslim holy sites in occupied Palestine face assaults from Israeli occupation forces and settlers".
 Later still, he characterized the cancellation of the ceremony as a "strong slap in the face" to "the Zionist enemy."